rnm2453/python-slackclient/README.md

 How To Make A Slack Bot Using Slack v2 And Python
 ========

-The two main ways to create a working messaging bot in slack is with [Events API]/api.slack.com/events-api and the [RTM]https://api.slack.com/rtm (Real Time Client). i used the RTM Client.

-Before reading my project i reccomend to check the following links:
+The two main ways to create a working messaging bot in slack is with [Events API] and the [RTM] Before reading my project i reccomend to check the following links:
   [Pythob Slack Onboarding Tutorial]https://github.com/rnm2453/python-slackclient-1/tree/master/tutorial [Slack Events]https://api.slack.com/events